- Search The Registry

 Adah Bertha Theodore (her birth name) was from Chartrain, Louisiana.
 Confusing publicity stories in her later life obscured the facts concerning Menken’s early life.
 Her mixed-race father died when she was very young and her mother was left without support until she remarried.
 A young Adah became fluent in several languages, including German, Spanish, and Latin, and displayed a talent for singing and dancing as well.
 She once claimed that in her youth she rode horses in a circus, modeled for a sculptor, and danced at the New Orleans French Opera House.

 She married Alexander Isaacs Menkens in Livingston, Texas, in 1856, and thereafter retained his name on the stage despite several subsequent and short-lived marriages.

 In 1857, she appeared in “The Lady of Lyons” in Shreveport, Louisiana, and in “Fazio” in New Orleans.
-She began to publish verse about that time; several poems appeared in the “Cincinnati Israelite” during the late 1850s and in the “New York Sunday Mercury” in 1860 to 1861.
+She began to publish verses about that time; several poems appeared in the “Cincinnati Israelite” during the late 1850s and in the “New York Sunday Mercury” from 1860 to 1861.
 Menken first appeared on stage in New York City in March 1859.

 but it was not until she opened in Albany, New York, in a dramatic adaptation of Lord Byron's “Mazeppa,” in June 1861 that she achieved lasting recognition.
 Appearing in the play’s climactic scene, apparently (though not actually) nude and strapped to a running horse, she created a sensation.
 Strikingly beautiful, she was the central figure in a scandalous divorce case and a talented poet who received encouragement from Walt Whitman.
 She numbered such literary men as Mark Twain, Bret Harte, and even Henry Wadsworth Longfellow among her friends and admirers.
 Menken's fame preceded her to London, where she opened in “Mazeppa” in 1864.
 Her literary associates there soon included Charles Dickens, Algernon Swinburne, and Dante Gabriel Rossetti.